p0oBYI7KVVKI7/mavm/README.md

 <h1>MaVM</h1>

+## English:

+## The MAVM format is a video container based on MKV and JSON, capable of holding menu files and multiple videos with their audio tracks and subtitles.

+Player for the format: [MaVMPlayer](https://github.com/SoPepo32/mavmplayer)

+The default execution file is start.json, located inside an MKV file renamed with the .mavm extension (Matroska Video Menu).

+## The menu commands are (each time you write a command, you must include all parameters unless otherwise specified):

+"start": [
+-commands-
+]
+where the commands are executed when the video starts.

+Then there is:

+"loop": [
+-commands-
+]
+where the commands are executed in a continuous loop until the video closes or the menu changes.

+{"menu": ["create", "-menu_name-"]}
+This command creates the menu container.

+{"-menu_name-": [-command-]}
+This indicates that the command inside the square brackets [] will be executed.

+{"resolution": [-x_axis_resolution-,-y_axis_resolution-]}
+This command defines the size of the coordinates.
+These are not pixels; they are coordinates that indicate the level of detail in the coordinates, avoiding decimals.

+{"image": [-create/edit-,-id_of_the_image_to_create_or_edit-, "coordinates",-start_x_axis_coordinates-,-start_y_axis_coordinates-,-end_x_axis_coordinates-, "-image_location_within_the_container-"]}
+This command is for setting Images

+{"button": [-create/edit-,-id_of_the_button_to_create_or_edit-, "coordinates",-start_x_axis_coordinate-,-start_y_axis_coordinate-,-end_x_axis_coordinate-,-end_y_axis_coordinate-, "title",-button_title-, "color",[-red_rgb_color-,-green_rgb_color-,-blue_rgb_color-], "command_click",-command_to_execute_on_click-], "command4selection",-command_to_execute_on_selection-, "command4no_selection",-command_to_execute_on_de-selection-}
+This command is for creating buttons that allow you to execute another command (or commands if they are between --> []) when clicked.
+When selected and when deselected.
+The parameters ""command_click",-command_to_execute_on_click-]", ""command4selection",-command_to_execute_on_selection-" and ""command4no_selection",-command_to_execute_on_deselection-" are optional.

+{"teleport":[-location_of_file_to_teleport]}
+The teleport command teleports you to another menu or a video.
+If you want to teleport to more than one video, place the locations you want to teleport to inside the brackets, in order.
+The first item listed is the first item you are teleported to, and the last item is the last item you are teleported to.

+{"video":[-create/edit-,-id_of_video_to_create_or_edit-, "coordinates", -start_x_coordinate-, -start_y_coordinate-, -end_x_coordinate-, -end_y_coordinate-, -video_location_within_container-]}
+This command allows you to place videos within a menu that will start automatically when the menu is accessed.
+It won't wait for the video to finish before executing the next command; it will execute both simultaneously.

+{"video":["edit", -video_id-, "restart"]}
+This command allows you to restart the video.
+This command cannot be executed again with the same video until the video has finished, because you can only restart a video that has already finished, regardless of how long ago it ended.

+{"time": ["wait", -wait_time-, -seconds/minutes/hours-]}
+This command is the only one (when written) that executes outside of a command like "{"-menu_name-": [-command-]}" is used to wait "x" amount of time until the next command.

+{"button_default":[-button_id-]}
+This command allows you to set a button as the default button selected when entering the menu.

+{"sound":["create",-sound_id-, -sound_to_play-, "volume",-sound_volume_from_1_to_100-]}
+This command allows you to play sounds when, for example, a button is pressed, and you can choose the volume.

+{"sound":["edit",-sound_id-, "volume",-sound_volume_from_1_to_100-]}
+This command allows you to edit the volume of a sound.

+{"text":["create",-text_id- "coordinates", -start_x_axis_coordinates-, -start_y_axis_coordinates-, -end_x_axis_coordinates-, -end_y_axis_coordinates-, "text", -text-]}
+This command is used to create text.

+{"text":["edit", -id_of_text_to_edit- "coordinates", -start_x_axis_coordinates-, -start_y_axis_coordinates-, -end_x_axis_coordinates-, -end_y_axis_coordinates-, "text", -text-]}
+This command is used to edit text.

+Images, buttons, and videos will be placed one on top of the other depending on which one is written first (editing is not taken into account for this).
+If the "x" command is written before the "z" command (as long as they are images, videos, or buttons; otherwise, for example, if it is a teleport, the screen is cleared and the (displays the video/menu to which the teleport sends) The "z" command will be above the "x" command in the display.

+## In the example file, the images, vi

+## Español:

 ## el formato mavm es un contenedor de video basado en mkv y json capaz de contener los archivos de menus y varios videos con sus pistas de audio y subtitulos

 reproductor para el formato: [RreproductorMaVM](https://github.com/SoPepo32/reproductormavm)